nomadicmehul/MozFest-2018/README.md

 * Promote and Educate participants about authentication & authorization.
 * Learn about the different concepts that make up the modern identity.

-Note: MozFest is the right place where you can share your thoughts with educators, data experts who present at MozFest.
-Moreover, there are different spaces like Openness, Privacy and security and much more, here can get a chance to visit the gallery to interact with the audience from different age groups.

 ### Prerequisite

 * Open-Minded